-In the aquarium hobby, it is used to treat a variety of ailments from fungal infections in fish to disinfecting and treating open wounds.
+In the aquarium hobby, it is used to treat a variety of ailments from bacterial and fungal infections in fish to disinfecting and treating open wounds.
 Acriflavine is also used to disinfect fish eggs, thus preventing egg loss to fungus.
 It may also be used as an alternative to Malachite Green for the treatment of disease in scale-less fish such as catfish, elephant-nose, and some members of the Characin family.

 Diseases Acriflavine Is Used for, Either Prevention or Treatment:

 - Oödinium pilularis - Also known as Velvet Disease, this is actually caused by a protozoan parasite.

 - Flavobacterium columnare - this bacteria causes a disease known as Columnaris or Cottonmouth.

 - Fin Rot - Fins and tail become ragged and frayed, in some cases almost completely eroding, caused by several species of bacteria.

 - Egg Fungus - works as a mild disinfectant for fish eggs.

 - Saprolegnia - A fungal infection of freshwater fish.

 - Open Body Sores - Bacterial infection causing open red sores on the body.